 Come in, free of charge, for a special “Celebration of the Roses”

-The May 26 open house celebration will feature free tours of Wyck Historic House, children’s activities, and light refreshments, such as rose tea, will also be offered throughout the day.
+The May 25 open house celebration will feature free tours of Wyck Historic House (11am-1pm), children’s activities, and light refreshments, such as rose tea, will also be offered throughout the day.
 Guests are encouraged to bring art supplies or a camera to capture the beauty of the garden.
+Wyck will offer heritage rose cuttings and herbs for sale – see bottom of web page for details.

 Additional, free programming: